versionone/api-docs-staging/src/markdown-pages/webhookSubscription/index.md

 <aside class="notice">
     <div class="content">
         Responding back to VersionOne with any status code other than a HTTP Status Code 200 OK will result in a failure to send.
-Five consecutive failed deliveries can cause the webhook subscription to be disabled, so check the retry count on your subscription if you think your webhooks stopped working.
+Five consecutive failed deliveries can cause the webhook subscription to be disabled, so check the retry count on your subscription if you think your webhook has stopped working.
     </div>
 </aside>